What is a basal cell tumour?

 The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including how long the tumour has been present.

-- Baseline tests – Which include complete blood count, biochemical profile and urinalysis to evaluate the overall health of your cat.
+- Baseline tests: Complete blood count, biochemical profile and urinalysis to evaluate the overall health of your cat.

-- Cytology – This is a quick and non-invasive method for the veterinarian to evaluate tumours.
-The veterinarian will perform a fine needle aspirate to obtain cell samples.
-A needle removes samples from the tumour, which are then smeared in a thin layer on glass slides and looked at under a microscope.
+- Cytology: This is a quick and non-invasive method for the veterinarian to evaluate tumours.
+A fine-gauge needle which is inserted into the tissue and the plunger is pulled back to suction to remove samples are then smeared in a thin layer on glass slides and looked at under a microscope.

-- Chest x-rays and ultrasound – To check for metastasis if the tumour is malignant.
+- Diagnostic imaging: Chest x-ray or ultrasound will be recommended to check for metastasis if the tumour is malignant.

-- Surgery with a wide margin for benign tumours or a wide margin for malignant carcinomas is the mainstay of treatment for basal cell tumours.
+- Surgery: Surgical excision with a wide margin for benign and malignant carcinomas is the mainstay of treatment for basal cell tumours.

-- Cryosurgery (freezing) for tumours which are less than 1 cm in diameter.
+- Cryosurgery (freezing): A for tumours that are less than 1 cm in diameter.